-After some dramatic performance drop issues with Sim Update 3 in March 2021, the community around the Microsoft Flight Simulator started to hunt down for all kinds of tweaks to enhance the flying experience.
-The official known issues section is good to check out frequently for new updates.
-If you find any performance drops or problems during your flying, please report them to the developers.
-If you are experiencing slow download speed while downloading the MSFS or its big update files such as Sim Update and World Update, do the following.
+After performance drop issues with several official updates during 2021, the community around Microsoft Flight Simulator started to hunt down all kinds of tweaks to enhance the flying experience.
+The official troubleshooting site is good to check out frequently for new updates.
+If experiencing slow download speed while downloading the MSFS or its big update files such as Sim Update and World Update, do the following tutorial.
 A loop issue during in-sim downloads can be fixed by force quitting the MSFS installer.
 The download will resume where left off after relaunching the sim.
 Before starting to update, make sure the in-game option Bandwidth is set to UNLIMITED under the GENERAL OPTIONS – DATA settings, then close MSFS and do the following.

 - In the Windows search bar, type “Delivery Optimisation”.